Seunadex/Command-Line-App/README.md

 # Command-Line-App
 A Simple command line application that comsumes a public API (in this case GitHub and Crowdscores API ) using a HTTP Client library</br>

+## GitHub Data
 When the program is run , it prompt for username and displays the user data in JSON format.</br>

+## EPL Table.
+This displays the current league table.

 ## Denpendencies
 * XMLHTTPRequest.